dbiir/RCBench/README.md

 To illustrate the detailed re-implementation methods, we place the complete descriptions of re-implementations, including Wait-Die, Wound-Wait, MVCC, MaaT, and Cicada, in the technical report https://github.com/dbiir/RCBench/blob/master/RCBench.pdf.

+The most recent code of each algorithms is in branch rdma-4.9 The hybird approach is in branch RCBench-hg

 Dependencies
 ------------